 Wild Leek (Allium tricoccum)

 Leeks can be found in rich forests throughout the state.
 There are two species in Michigan.
 The other, Allium burdickii, has narrow leaves and white bases, whereas Allium tricoccum has wide leaves and reddish bases.

-Leek leaves are ephemeral and are replaced by the white globe of flowers in July and August.
+Leek leaves are ephemeral and are replaced by a white globe of flowers in July and August.
 Once pollinated, the black seeds form under vegetative cover which dries and opens displaying shiny, spherical seeds.

+Wild Leek (Allium tricoccum)